Jihan183/container-archlinux/app/scripts/README.md

 Many of the scripts here are simply for managing the PKGBUILD files of the various xfce components.

-* gen-deps.sh: This script is used to generate a list of dependencies for each xfce package.
+* makedeps.sh: This script is used to generate a list of dependencies for each xfce package.
 It acts as the main driver for the other two (`dups.sed.sh`, and `normalize.awk`)
 * build-xfce-test.sh: Builds the container
 * start-xfce-test.sh: Runs the built container if any